 It was in 1980 when David gained his first SCUBA Diving qualification as an Open Water Diver.
 He continued with his training and became an Instructor with Federation of Australian Underwater Instructors (FAUI) in 1985.
 Since that time he has remained involved with instruction in the Diving industry.

 David has been able to combine his passion for First Aid with his skills as an educator.
 He was one of the inaugural instructors of Divers Alert Network in the Asia Pacific (DAN AP) region.
-He is an Oxygen and First Aid Instructor Trainer with DAN AP and has run Instructor and Instructor Trainer programs both in Australia and in the Asia Pacific region.
+He was an Oxygen and First Aid Instructor Trainer and has run Instructor and Instructor Trainer programs both in Australia and in the Asia Pacific region.
 He has co-developed First Aid, Automated External Defibrillator and Anaphylaxis programs from provider through to Instructor Level with associated teaching material and texts.
 Much of this material has been used by other organisations including Royal Life, Swinburne University and Metropolitan Ambulance Service.
-He has been a Board member with DAN AP from 2004 to 2018 and is a Foundation Board Member of the ADSF.
+He was a Board member with DAN AP from 2004 to 2018 and is a Foundation Board Member of the ADSF.

 David is married with 3 adult children and 9 grandchildren.